hajigholam/RevenueManagement/README.md

-This repo included my case study for Airline Revene Management and Pricing Analysis.
+This repo included my case study for Airline Revenue Management and Pricing Analysis.
+In the Excel file, some graphs and tables showcase the industry standards KPIs, their explanations, and other relevant metrics useful in making informed decisions.
+There are some revenue management and pricing questions in the Excel file as well which are addressed in the PDF presentation.